Apply to vetted scholarship programs in one click

 Dropping out of college can be a tough decision for many reasons.
 It’s important to inform yourself about all the possible outcomes before you make any final choice.
 That’s why every student should answer one important question before deciding to drop out: “Do you have to pay back scholarships if you drop out of college?”

 In this article, we’ll go over the possible scenarios that may require you or not require you to pay back your scholarships upon dropping out.
-Remember – this guide is a general set of rules that applies to many situations, but individual scholarship terms can vary.
-So, always be sure to contact your scholarship provider to find out definite answers for your situation.
+Remember – this guide is a general set of rules that applies to many situations.
+Individual scholarship terms can vary, so always be sure to contact your scholarship provider to find out definite answers for your situation.

 Scholarships vs. loans